source-health/source-demo-frame-plugin/README.md

 # Local development

-Run the backend in dev mode, with hot-reloading
+Run the backend in watch mode:

 ```
-npm run backend:dev
+npm run backend:watch
 ```

-Build the frontend
+Build the frontend in watch mode:

 ```
-npm run frontend:build
+npm run frontend:watch
 ```

 Load the dummy parent app in a browser e.g. http://localhost:3000/parent.html

-TODO: hot-reload the frontend

-TODO: how to run both of these in glitch?

 ## Typescript on Glitch